HaugrNet/eds/README.md

 [PostgreSQL](https://www.postgresql.org/) installed and running, as well as a local copy of the CWS sources.

-In the accessories folder, you can find the configuration for WildFly 10, the files are located in the same folder structure as you need to add them to your local WildFly installation.
+In the accessories folder, you can find the configuration for WildFly 10 and 11, the files are located in the same folder structure as you need to add them to your local WildFly installation.